W5ALC/Colorado-Severe-Weather/README.md

 ## 🧰 Features

 - **Net control script generator**
-  Easily generate a net script for the current day.
+ - Easily generate a net script for the current day.
+ - Includes the AFD and HWO for each of the 5 WFO we partner with.
+ - Easily modify parameters to keep information relevent

 - **Hazardous Weather Outlooks**
-  One-click access to HWO pages for Grand Junction, Boulder, Pueblo, Cheyenne, and Goodland offices.
+  - One-click access to HWO pages for Grand Junction, Boulder, Pueblo, Cheyenne, and Goodland offices.

 - **Area Forecast Discussions (AFDs)**
-  Quickly view detailed forecast discussions from multiple NWS offices.
+  - Quickly view detailed forecast discussions from multiple NWS offices.

 - **Storm Prediction Center (SPC) Resources**
   - SPC Outlooks